+elementary gates, up to lower-order start- and return-edge terms.
+This gives \Order{n^3\log(n)} in the dense worst case and \Order{n^2\log (n)} when $|E_{\mathcal P}|=\Order{n}$.
+The naive cost oracle has the same dense worst-case scaling.
+Thus, adding edge validity for incomplete graphs increases the constant prefactor but does not change the leading worst-case gate complexity.
+For complete graphs, the edge-validity stage is identically satisfied and may be omitted.

-The present construction is primarily representational and does not yield a polynomial-time quantum algorithm, as the fraction of valid tours is exponentially small, leading to exponential cost even with amplitude amplification.
-In addition, the naive cost oracle incurs $\Order{n^3}$ controlled operations, resulting in high overall gate complexity despite partial parallelization.
-Future work should therefore focus on more efficient oracle constructions, for example using reversible arithmetic or block-encoding techniques, as well as alternative encodings that increase the fraction of valid states.
-Another promising direction is the use of spectral methods such as QSVT to bias the state toward low-cost tours without explicit feasibility projection.
+The present construction is primarily representational and does not yield a polynomial-time quantum algorithm.
+Even for complete graphs, the fraction of valid tours is exponentially small, leading to exponential cost under amplitude amplification.
+For incomplete graphs, the valid fraction may be smaller still, or the valid subspace may be empty if no Hamiltonian cycle exists.
+Future work should therefore focus on more efficient oracle constructions, improved state preparation, and alternative encodings that increase the fraction of valid states.
+Another direction is the use of spectral methods such as QSVT to bias the valid subspace toward low-cost tours without introducing artificial penalties for unavailable edges.

 \emergencystretch=1em